 - suffered from depression or other mental health disorders

-- been in an accident or fought in war and be suffering from post-traumatic stress disorder
+- been abused, been in an accident or fought in a combat zone and be suffering from post-traumatic stress disorder

 The benefits of personalised addiction treatment include:

 - Lasting recovery.
-Intensive treatment produces results that last
+The clinically proven, intensive treatment produces results that last;

 The 12 Steps